MONDAY, 26 APRIL 2004

 I recently thought that my exile had in fact started when I returned from a five-week trip to Europe in 1995.
 From the day I again put my feet on South African soil, I distanced myself – sometimes subconsciously, sometimes deliberately – from the world around me.
 A case of, “I’m not really here.
 I’m actually on my way somewhere else …”

-In 1995 I realized that the time I had been fearing for years had finally arrived.
+In 1995 I realised that the time I had been fearing for years had finally arrived.
 I had to start making more money than I had earned with part-time work as a student, because I had entered the post-university world of responsible adults.
 I also knew that my struggle was elementary: it was either make money or sleep on the street.

 To complicate things even more, I suffered from the somewhat arrogant belief that I was “special”, that to “simply” pursue a conventional life would mean that I will miss the true purpose of my life.